Benmuiruri/to-do-list/README.md

 <p align="center">Desktop view</p>
 <img src="./src/assets/to-do-list.png">

-<h1 align="center"> My Portlio Website </h1>
+<h1 align="center"> A simple To Do list Web App</h1>

-> The above screenshot shows how the To Do List will appear once it's finished.
+> The above screenshot shows the To Do List's UI.
+You can add a few items in your to-do list at this [link](https://benmuiruri.github.io/to-do-list/)
-> Live Link coming soon once project is finished

 ## Built With